the-events-calendar/the-events-calendar/readme.txt

 * Fix - Correctly deprecate the `Tribe__Events__Main::get_closest_event` method.
 [ECP-1326]
 * Fix - Do not run wasteful queries on `switch_blog` in multi-site installations.
 [TEC-4492]
 * Fix - Do not throw during migration when notices or errors come from other plugins.
 [ECP-1318]
+* Fix - Restore erroneously removed Events query filters that would result in out-of-order results.
+[TEC-4770]

 = [6.0.1] 2022-09-22 =